A geometric model for non-uniform processes of morphogenesis: Material evolution of simple bodies

 where $pr_{\mathbb{R}^{3}}: \mathbb{R}\times \mathbb{R}^{3} \rightarrow \mathbb{R}^{3}$ is the projection on $\mathbb{R}^{3}$.
 Thus, $\Phi$ represent the evolution of the body in time $t$ in such a way that the configuration of $\mathcal{B}$ at time $t$ is $\phi_{t}$.
 Then, at each instant of time $t$, one may consider the infinitesimal configuration at time $t$, $1-$jet $j_{X, \phi_{t}\left(X \right)}^{1} \phi_{t}$.\\

 {Of course, the instrinsic properties of the body will play an important role in continuum mechanics.
-Following the approach of W. Noll \cite{WNOLLTHE}, the internal properties of the material will be characterized by the so-called \textit{mechanical response}.
+One of the most characteristic contributions of the work of W. Noll \cite{WNOLLTHE}, was the introduction of the \textit{mechanical response}; a differentiable map characterizing the internal properties of the material.
 In the case of \textit{elastic simple bodies}, or simply \textit{simple bodies}, \cite{CCWAN} we will assume that the mechanical response depends on a particle only on the \textit{infinitesimal deformation} at the same particle.
-Then, following \cite{EPSTEIN201572,MEPMDLSEG,EPSBOOK2}, we will assume that, for a fixed reference configuration $\phi_{0}$, the constitutive response at each material particle $X$ and at each instant of time $t$, the mechanical response may be characterized by one (or more) functions depending on the associated matrices $F$ to the infinitesimal configurations $j_{X, \phi_{t}\left(X \right)}^{1} \phi_{t}$ at particle $X$ and time $t$.\\ \begin{definition} \rm Let $\mathcal{B}$ be a simple body with $ \mathcal{C} = \mathbb{R} \times \mathcal{B}$ as the associated body time manifold.
+Then, following \cite{CTRUE, EPSTEIN201572,EPSBOOK2}, we will assume that, for a fixed reference configuration $\phi_{0}$, the constitutive response at each material particle $X$ and at each instant of time $t$, the mechanical response may be characterized by one (or more) functions depending on the associated matrices $F$ to the infinitesimal configurations $j_{X, \phi_{t}\left(X \right)}^{1} \phi_{t}$ at particle $X$ and time $t$.\\ \begin{definition} \rm Let $\mathcal{B}$ be a simple body with $ \mathcal{C} = \mathbb{R} \times \mathcal{B}$ as the associated body time manifold.
 Then, for a fixed reference configuration $\phi_{0}$, the \textit{mechanical response} will be a differentiable map,

+where $V$ is again a real vector space. \end{definition} Generally, in continuum mechanics, the contact forces at a particle $X$ at an instant $t$ in a given configuration $\phi$ are characterized by a symmetric second-order tensor $T_{t,X,\phi}$ on $\mathbb{R}^{3}$, which is called the stress tensor.
+Then, the mechanical response is given by the following equation:

-where $V$ is again a real vector space. \end{definition} Generally, $V$ will be assumed to be the space of stress tensors \cite{STRESS} although, in this paper, we will only be interested in the structure of vector space of $V$.
+where $F$ is the $1-$jet at $\phi_{0} \left( X \right)$ of $\phi \circ \phi_{0}^{-1}$.
+Namely, in general, $V$ will be the space of \textit{stress tensors} \cite{STRESS} although, in this paper, we will only be interested in the structure of vector space of $V$.
 Notice that, the definition of the mechanical response permits us to compare material responses at different particles at different instants of time.
 Relevant examples are given by the volumetric growth and remodeling of biological tissues, such as bone and muscle \cite{RODRIGUEZ1994455}.}\\

 Observe that, the construction of the mechanical response seems to be constrained to the fixed reference configuration.
 To clarify this dependence we have the \textit{rule of change of reference configuration}.\\ Consider a different configuration $\phi_{1}$ and $W_{1}$ its associated mechanical response.
 Then, it will be imposed that